 An undergraduate degree in business is helpful, but not mandatory, to qualify for an MBA program.
 On the contrary, students may enter MBA programs with academic backgrounds as diverse as engineering, the humanities, and numerous other subjects.

 Each MBA program has its own unique set of requirements for applicants, such as requirements involving prerequisite coursework and the completion of a bachelor’s degree, GPA minimums, and other criteria for acceptance.
 For details about applying to one of our MBA programs, such as our online MBA program, explore the “Degree and Course Requirements” section on the relevant program page, or contact our friendly enrollment counselors for more information about graduate admissions at National University.
 You may also wish to review our graduate admissions checklist.

 Ready to Take the Next Step?

 Ready to challenge yourself, cultivate new skills, enhance your marketability, and build rewarding professional networks?
 Consider pursuing your MBA through an online or on-campus program at National University.
-Get in touch with our admissions office for more details about our MBA and CCL MBA, or start your online application today.
+Get in touch with our admissions office for more details about our MBA or start your online application today.